jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 But they may likewise fall short of it.
 They frequently do so.
 The man who feels no more for the death of his own father than for the death of any other man's father, would not appear as a good son.
 Such unnatural indifference would be highly disapproved.
-However, of those domestic feelings= some offend by their excess some offend by their defect.
+However, of those domestic feelings: some offend by their excess some offend by their defect.
 For the wisest purposes, Nature has rendered in everyone a parental tenderness.